athyk/distributed-and-enterprise/docs/docker/README.md

 docker compose down
 ```
 This command stops and removes the containers.
 If you used `-d` flag, you can use `docker-compose down` to stop the containers.

+## Size of the Images

+While the size is excessive, it's a prototype for python.
+Ideally it'd use a distroless image to reduce the size and improve security.

+I have tried using pyinstaller but for the complexity of the project, it's not feasible.